Topic: Company Culture

 American Airlines has employees spread across the globe, on the ground and in the air.
 They wanted to help team members feel part of the company no matter what location they work from.
 So they launched Non-Stop Thanks, a program through the Culture Cloud platform, that empowers employees to recognise peers and create meaningful recognition experiences for everyone.

 As a Senior Base Manager of Flight Service Base Operations, Claire Madden isn’t always able to see her team of flight attendants or the great work they regularly do on planes.
-So when she hears about something great they’ve done, she uses Non-Stop Thanks to easily send recognition and often recognizes cross-functionally when someone from another team helps a team member of hers.
+So when she hears about something great they’ve done, she uses Non-Stop Thanks to easily send recognition and often recognises cross-functionally when someone from another team helps a team member of hers.

 “We want to recognise when a crew or flight attendant does something extraordinary: helping someone with their children, returning a lost item, pushing a wheelchair to their next gate… the kind of ownership that has built the great brand that we have,” says Madden.